Donald Trump Still Leads The Republicans—And That’s Bad for Almost Everybody

 In the last week, the former President has once again shown just how he plans to maintain control of the Republican Party’s brand.
 He has refused to accept the Republican-led audit of 2020 election results in Arizona that he is, in fact, still the race’s loser.
 He continues to push for election reviews in Georgia, Pennsylvania and Wisconsin—and seems to be on track to get them.
 Trump has been hammering his supporters in Congress to gum up a quartet of high-profile pieces of President Joe Biden’s agenda and keeps sprinkling his endorsements in races around the country, trying to exact revenge on corners of his party he has deemed insufficiently loyal.

 Trump has remade the Republican brand into one of chaos and obstruction, despite holding no official place in the party hierarchy.
 His contempt for norms continues and, especially among House Republicans, that is in itself a new norm.
 It’s tough to imagine a pre-Trump moment where such rancor was celebrated.
 In 2009, when Rep. Joe Wilson shouted “You lie!” at then-President Barack Obama, he issued an apology almost immediately for his outburst.
-Now, Rep. Marjorie Taylor Greene’s heckling of fellow members on the steps of the Capitol about abortion and their faith is met with deafening silence from the GOP, though party leaders have already stripped her of committee assignments for peddling conspiracy theories.
+Now, Rep. Marjorie Taylor Greene’s heckling of fellow members on the steps of the Capitol about abortion and their faith is met with deafening silence from the GOP.
+(Party leaders, however, have already stripped her of committee assignments for peddling conspiracy theories.)

 Trump may have fled Washington even before Joe Biden took the oath but his influence never left, especially among Republicans who sincerely believe that Trump’s mix of bravado and trouble-making is a winning cocktail for victory in next year’s midterms and the 2024 race that, if Trump is to be believed, could feature his return to the ballot.
 In fact, CNN polling shows GOP voters prefer Trump to be the leader of the Republican Party by a 2-to-1 margin, even if those same voters say it’s a coin-toss whether he’d actually help them retake the White House as the nominee.
 Trump is still drawing crowds across the country, and some $82 million in cash in the first half of the year moved into Trump-affiliated accounts at a network of political committees.